 - Changing money is also possible.

-For useful addresses, please check the website of the JNTO (Japan National Tourism Organization): www.jnto.go.jp/eng/arrange/essential/money.html.
+For useful addresses, please check the website of the JNTO (Japan National Tourism Organization): Currency

-Before your departure, verify with your bank that your (Belgian) debit card MAESTRO can be used outside Europe.
+Before your departure, verify with your bank if your (Belgian) debit card can be used outside Europe.

 In some cases, you will have to ask your bank to authorize the use of your debit card in Japan.
-As for Japan you need ask your bank for a temporary activation of the Maestro function on your debit card for use outside Europe before your departure.
+As for Japan, you need to ask your bank for temporary activation of the Maestro function on your debit card for use outside Europe before your departure.

 For more information, please see the following websites: